winsw/winsw/README.md

 The version v2 is **fully compatible** with the v1 configuration file format, hence the upgrade procedure just requires replacement of the executable file.

-### WinSW v1

-This is an old baseline of WinSW.
-Currently it is in the maintenance-only state.
-New versions with fixes may be released on-demand.

 ## License